 What is the eLife Innovation Sprint?

-Two days, 70 people, different skill sets: together, harnessing cutting-edge technology to prototype new ways to do and share research.
-The 2020 Sprint takes place September 2–3 in Cambridge, UK.
+A two-day collaborative gathering for a diverse community: together, harnessing open cutting-edge technology to prototype new ways to do and share research.

 Who will be at the Sprint?

 The eLife Innovation Sprint is open to anyone who is interested in using open technology to redefine the ways we do and share science.

 - Leaders of and contributors to open technology projects for open science, scholarly communication and improving research culture

 - Researchers who are passionate about how research is done and communicated

 - Research software engineers developing open research tools

 - Developers, designers, product experts and technologists working with open initiatives, including open access, data, metadata, and publishing

 - Researchers and data scientists in computer science and digital humanities who are enthusiastic about knowledge dissemination